refractionPOINT/lce_doc/docs/dr.md

 the main source of Yara signatures are the [Yara Sources](yara.md#sources) specified in the [Yara Service](yara.md).
 If your Yara Source is named `my-yara-source`, the LC Resource would be: `lcr://service/yara/my-yara-source`.

-The `yara` operator scan the log file at most once.
+The `yara` operator scans the log file at most, once.
 This means it can be used both as a simple "scan" detection like this:

 ```yaml
 op: yara